unbit/uwsgi-docs/tutorials/CachingCookbook.rst

    Hello World!

-This is because only the body of a response is a cached.
+This is because only the body of a response is cached.
 By default the generated response is set as text/html but you can change it or let the mime types engine do the work for you (see later)